NWT Species Infobase

 What is the NWT Species Infobase?

 The Northwest Territories (NWT) Species Infobase is a searchable catalogue of referenced information on NWT species.
-It includes the information on habitat, distribution, population numbers, trends and threats used to rank the general status of NWT species.
+It includes, where available, information on habitat, distribution, population numbers, trends, and threats, as well as the NWT general status ranking of each species.
+It also includes general descriptions of each species group.

 The Infobase is regularly updated by the NWT Species General Status Ranking Program.
 Thousands of species have been ranked and are included in the Infobase.
 The number of species ranked by the program increases every year.
 The goal is to include as many as possible of the 30,000 species estimated to be present in the NWT.